maciejkola/AWS/cheatsheet.md

 as REST API endpoint: and this way you can use origin access identity to restrict access to S3 bucket
 > example-bucket.s3.amazonaws.com
+CloudFront will create proper policy for S3 bucket

 ###### Remember to:
 - set alias (cname) on distribution (to example.com)